slackmoehrle/programmers-guide/chapters/F.md

 		libglew*-dev
 		libssl-dev

-* If you are using Ubuntu/Debian, there is a shell script `build/install-deps-linux.sh` for you to install the dependences easily.
-Run commands below in terminal:
+* If you are using Ubuntu/Debian, there is a shell script __build/install-deps-linux.sh__ for you to install the dependences easily.
+Run the commands below, in a terminal:

     	> cd $cocos2dx_root/build
     	> ./install-deps-linux.sh